Overview

 COURSE SYLLABUS MATERIALS

-- SPS Course Review & Approval Rubric
+- SPS Course Review & Approval Rubric (Effective January 2026)

 - The rubric ensures that all relevant stakeholders consistently and thoroughly review SPS academic courses.
 Faculty developers, program curriculum committees, and the Committee on Instruction must evaluate courses based on the specified criteria and achieve satisfactory outcomes before advancing the course to the next stage of the review process.

-- SPS Syllabus Template
+- SPS Syllabus Template (Effective April 2026)

 - The template provides a standardized model for all SPS course syllabi, including structure, formatting, and boilerplate SPS and University policies that should remain in all SPS course syllabi.